Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 Run a five-minute power-up before the performance begins

-Chris’s pre-session routine was designed around one sentence: I have done what I can control to create the conditions for success.
-That mattered because poker outcomes contain luck, timing, and other people’s decisions.
-A routine separated process from results, which made bad outcomes easier to metabolize without turning them into identity threats.2
+Chris's pre-session routine was built around one sentence: I have done what I can control to create the conditions for success.
+That mattered because poker outcomes contain luck, timing, and other people's decisions.
+A routine separated process from results, which made bad outcomes easier to metabolize without turning them into identity threats.

-You can adapt his routine before a pitch, negotiation, difficult conversation, writing sprint, investment decision, podcast interview, or any other moment where your state changes your decisions.
+You can adapt his routine before a pitch, negotiation, difficult conversation, writing sprint, investment decision, or any moment where your state changes your decisions.

 Use this checklist:

 - Resource the body.
-Water, food, temperature, bathroom, chair, light, and anything else that might become an avoidable distraction later.
+Water, food, temperature, bathroom, chair, light, anything that might become an avoidable distraction later.

 - Choose the soundscape.
-Chris used music as an “emotional cheat code,” with higher-BPM music when he needed energy and ambient music when he needed to slow down.2
+Chris used music as an "emotional cheat code," with higher-BPM tracks when he needed energy and ambient music when he needed to slow down.

 - Visualize the desired process.
-Not “don’t mess up.”
-Instead: “I make clean decisions.
+"I make clean decisions.
 I notice my body.
 I ask the right question.
-I pause before replying.”
+I pause before replying."

 - Review the decision context.
 What matters here?
-What are the known tendencies, constraints, incentives, or patterns I should remember before I enter?
+What tendencies, constraints, or patterns should you remember before entering?

-The content of the routine does not need to be sacred.
-What matters is that it is repeatable, short enough to actually do, and clearly linked to the version of yourself you want making the next decision.
-Experimental research on pre-performance rituals suggests they can reduce anxiety and improve performance in some performance tasks, but this is not a guarantee that any routine will work for everyone.
-Treat your routine as something to test and refine, not a superstition.3
+The specific content doesn't need to be sacred.
+What matters is that it's repeatable, short enough to actually do, and clearly linked to the version of yourself you want making the next decision.
+Research on pre-performance rituals suggests they can reduce anxiety and improve performance in some tasks, but treat your routine as something to test and refine, not a guaranteed fix.1

 Practice "Murphy Jitsu" without turning it into catastrophic rumination

-Chris’s phrase for a premortem is Murphy Jitsu: before you do something important, imagine it has gone badly, then ask why.4
+Chris's name for a premortem is Murphy Jitsu: before you do something important, imagine it has gone badly, then ask why.

-The point is not pessimism.
-The point is cheap rehearsal.
-It is much less costly to find a failure mode in your imagination than to discover it after you have sent the email, entered the meeting, wired the money, escalated the argument, or made the hire.
+Finding a failure mode in your imagination costs almost nothing compared to discovering it after you've sent the email, entered the meeting, wired the money, or escalated the argument.

 Try the three-minute version: